East El Paso

 East El Paso is an area of El Paso, Texas, United States, that is located north of Interstate 10, east of Airway Blvd., and south of Montana Ave.
 East El Paso is the fastest growing area of town.
-With a population of over 150,000, east El Paso is also the largest area of town.
-Its neighborhoods are mainly middle-class, but east El Paso does have a considerable number of affluent neighborhoods.
-East El Paso is noted also for its ridges and cliffs which offer desirable views of the Lower Valley, Ciudad Juárez, the Franklin Mountains, and Downtown El Paso.
-It also possesses the greatest number of entertainment venues in the city.
+With a population of 231,493, east El Paso is also the largest area of El Paso.

 Neighborhoods

 A partial list of neighborhoods in east El Paso: